Bring Your Bicycle Onboard

 Passengers are not allowed in baggage cars, so you will hand your bicycle up to an Amtrak crew member inside the baggage car when boarding and they will store and secure your bike in the bike racks.

-Before handing your bicycle to an Amtrak crew member, remove any large seat/saddlebags, handlebar bags or panniers.
+Before handing your bicycle to an Amtrak crew member, remove any large seat/saddlebags, handlebar bags, baskets or panniers.
 These items must be consolidated and either checked or carried with you onto the train.

 Route Bicycle Reservation Required Checked Service Available Bicycle Fee California Zephyr